mars-research/redIDL/codegen/ngc/README.md

 that we want so that's what we started with.
 However, serious problems arise as we try to have it figure out the import paths.
 Since it does not know

+# Known issues
+* Reference to types in structs are not supported.
+For example, `Self::T` or `Foo::T` is not supported.